-White labeling is a common practice in furniture and home décor and actually across many markets like clothing, software, electronics, and even food and supplements
+White labeling is a common practice in the furniture and home décor industry and actually across many other markets like clothing, software, electronics, and even food and supplements.

 White labeling is when a manufacturer (producer) of a product, sells that product to several retailers (stores that we buy from).

-And then the stores sell that it to you.
+And then those stores sell the product to you.
 And depending on where you buy the item, the cost could vary by hundreds of dollars.
 Even more.

-For example, let’s say a manufacturer makes chair and they call it the David chair.
+For example, let’s say a manufacturer makes a chair and they call it the David chair.
 They sell the David chair to buyers from several different retail stores like Pottery Barn, Wayfair, and Crate and Barrel.
 Who then purchases the David chair, and put it on their website to sell to you.
-Often they give the chair their own name so it looks specific or exclusive to them.
-One store might sell it as the Davin chair, one might call it the Danton chair, or some other completely different name because a custom name makes it harder to shop around.
+Often, the’ll give the chair their own name so it looks specific or exclusive to them.
+One store might sell it as the Davin chair, one might call it the Danton chair, or they’ll call it by a completely different name because a custom name makes it harder to shop around.

 And depending on who you buy the chair from, the cost could vary by quite a bit…hundreds of dollars or more.

-Many of these products are manufactured overseas in China, Indonesia, etc, since labor costs are lower, but some are also produced in the country.
+Many of these products are manufactured overseas in China, Indonesia, etc, since labor costs are much lower in those countries, but some are also produced in here in the United States.

-When I go to design shows, High Point, Las Vegas, Dallas, Atlanta, NYC…I’ll see different wholesalers or vendors selling the exact same pieces of furniture.
+When I go to design market shows like those in High Point, Las Vegas, Dallas, Atlanta, or NYC…I’ll see different wholesalers or vendors selling the exact same pieces of furniture.

-And then stores/retailers buy these items and sell them for what their customers (that’s you) will pay.
+And then stores/retailers buy these pieces of furniture and sell them for what their customers (that’s you) will pay.
 If you’re a Pottery Barn shopper you might be willing to spend more money compared to someone shopping at Walmart.